FrancescoMonaco/PhDPresentation/slides.md

 # Algorithms with Predictions
 The current challenges

-- Neural predictors need to be trained using specific techniques (e.g., conformal predictions, calibrated predictions) and lots of data to respect the theoretical guarantees on the predictions.
+- Neural predictors need to be trained using specific techniques (e.g., conformal predictions, calibrated predictions) and need lots of data to reach theoretical guarantees on the predictions.

 - We can use hash structures to obtain deployable and robust predictors.